 What are the major hypotheses or research questions of the study?

 Intensity of Facebook use will be positively associated with individuals’ perceived bridging social capital; intensity of Facebook use will be positively associated with individuals’ perceived bonding social capital, these depending on the person’s degree of self-esteem and their satisfaction with life.
+Actually there are 4 hypotheses in this study – you need to list them (copy and paste is okay)

 Who were the participants in the study?
 Briefly describe the demographic characteristics (age, gender, location of study, number of participants involved).